Floer-theoretic filtration on Painlev\'e Hitchin systems: Filtration from the Floer theory of a -action

 Filtration \eqref{Specialised filtration} is thus more feasible than \eqref{filtration_definition} to be comparable to other known filtrations, as we will see in the examples.
-However, in practice, we will often blur the difference between them in practice as
+However, in practice, we will often blur the difference between them in practice as (by linear algebra) we have

 These filtrations are compatible with cohomological grading, so one can consider them degree-wise.

 In order for \eqref{filtration_definition} to be well defined, it is further assumed that there is a proper map with certain properties to a symplectically-convex base $\mathcal{B}$, calling such $Y$ a \textbf{symplectic $\CC$-manifold over a convex base}.
 The obtained filtration is an invariant of such manifolds, and in general it \textit{depends} on the action $\Fi.$ A particular instance, which is enough for the spaces considered in this paper, is \begin{thm} Let $Y$ be a symplectic $\CC$-manifold with a proper $(I,i)$-{\ph} map that is $\C^*$-equivariant with respect to a linear action on $\mathcal{B}$ with positive weights.
 Then \eqref{filtration_definition}, thus \eqref{Specialised filtration} is well-defined. \end{thm}